Sal-Vader/cronos-explorer-extension/index.md

 # Privacy Policy — Cronos Explorer Plus

-**Last updated: August 26, 2026**
+**Last updated: August 28, 2026**

 Cronos Explorer Plus is an independent browser extension that adds personalization, annotation, search, transaction display, and visual customization features to the Cronos Explorer websites.

-Cronos Explorer Plus is designed to operate locally in the user's browser.
+Cronos Explorer Plus is designed to operate locally in the user’s browser.
 It does not transmit user-created extension data to the developer or to an extension-operated server.

 ## Information processed by the extension

-To provide its functionality, Cronos Explorer Plus may process information displayed on supported Cronos Explorer pages, including:
+To provide its functionality, Cronos Explorer Plus may process information displayed on, or retrieved from, supported Cronos Explorer pages and services, including:

 - Blockchain wallet addresses
 - Transaction information